xenova/transformers.js/docs/source/tutorials/vanilla-js.md

 ## Step 4: Create the image uploader

-The next step is to enable users to upload images.
+The next step is to support uploading/selection of images.
 To achieve this, we will listen for "change" events from the `fileUpload` element.
-In the callback function, we first check that the user has actually uploaded a file, and returns the function if they haven’t.

-If there’s actually an image there, we use a `FileReader()` to read the content of the image:
+In the callback function, we use a `FileReader()` to read the contents of the image if one is selected (and nothing otherwise).

 ```js
 fileUpload.addEventListener("change", function (e) {